AudaxLudos/aptly-simple-hullmods/README.md

-# SUITABLE STAR SYSTEMS
+# APTLY SIMPLE HULLMODS
-A mod for starsector that adds star systems to different constellations near the core worlds, star systems are customised to speed up colony phase or mid-game/end-game.
+A mod for starsector that adds a collection of hullmods used for ship customization that can be scavenge through out the sector.

 ## Credits
 <strong>Vildrian</strong>: for sprites for some of the hullmods.